oracle/macaron/docs/source/pages/cli_usage/index.rst

 .. option:: -h, --help

-	Show this help message and exit
+    Show this help message and exit.

 .. option:: -V, --version

-	Show Macaron's version number and exit
+    Show Macaron's version number and exit.

 .. option:: -v, --verbose

-	Run Macaron with more debug logs
+    Run Macaron with more debug logs to provide additional information for debugging.

+.. option:: --disable-rich-output

+    Disable Rich UI output.
+This will turn off any rich formatting (e.g., colored output, tables, etc.) used in the terminal UI.

 .. option:: -o OUTPUT_DIR, --output-dir OUTPUT_DIR

-	The output destination path for Macaron
+    The output destination path for Macaron.
+This is where Macaron will store the results of the analysis.

 .. option:: -dp DEFAULTS_PATH, --defaults-path DEFAULTS_PATH

     The path to the defaults configuration file.
+This file can contain preset values for Macaron's options.

 .. option:: -lr LOCAL_REPOS_PATH, --local-repos-path LOCAL_REPOS_PATH

-	The directory where Macaron looks for already cloned repositories.
+    The directory where Macaron will look for already cloned repositories.
+This is useful for reusing locally stored repositories without re-cloning them.

 ---------------------
 Environment Variables